hermasyp/MyCoin/README.md

 # MyCoin
-An app to fetch list of crypto coin/token based on API CoinGecko
+An app to fetch list of crypto coin/token based on API CoinGecko and Authentification using Binar Academy Auth Example API

 ## Tech Stack
 - MVVM